The other day, I was listening to an audiobook in the car, when the narrator mentioned the word ‘success’.

 I swear this is the golden ticket.
 This, for me, is what has most times stopped the Groundhog Day feeling of being on the hamster wheel.
 Anticipation of something different, new and particularly outside of work, is what keeps us going.
 Go ahead and book that trip!
-Get some measurement points in your life, so that when you look back, you have memories, not just years of runway that have been gobbled up by time and nothing else.
+Get some more experiences in your life, so that when you look back, you have memories, not just years of runway that have been gobbled up by time and nothing else.
 Also not a pile of ‘stuff’.
 Actual memories to smile and talk about.

 Having a real laugh and having fun

 How good does it make you feel?
 So find a way to laugh each day.
 Even if it’s reading a joke site or watching something funny on YouTube.
-Recently I got a group of random mates together from around the neighbourhood, many of whom didn’t know each other beforehand, for some drinks and schnitzel at The Local.
+About a year ago I organised a group of random mates together from around the neighbourhood, many of whom didn’t know each other beforehand, for some drinks and schnitzel at The Local.
 Simple stuff, basically I guess celebrating being alive when you break it down.
 I couldn’t recall the last time I’d had so much fun.
 The very cool thing is that no one tends to mention their work.
-Suffice to say we’ve booked in the next one.
+Suffice to say they’ve become a really popular catch up.